rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ### CUDA Error Checking

-Checking for the successful completion of CUDA runtime API functions should be done via the  `CUDA_TRY`  macro.
-This macro throws a `cudf::cuda_error` exception if the return value of the CUDA API does not return  `cudaSuccess`.
-The thrown exception will include a description of the CUDA error code that occurred in it's  `what()`  message.
+Use the `CUDA_TRY` macro to check for the successful completion of CUDA runtime API functions.
+This macro throws a `cudf::cuda_error` exception if the CUDA API return value is not `cudaSuccess`.
+The thrown exception includes a description of the CUDA error code in it's  `what()`  message.

 Example: